Quills (play): Film adaptation

 In 2000, Wright adapted the project to the screen, working with director Philip Kaufman.
 The film was distributed by Fox Searchlight and starred Geoffrey Rush, Kate Winslet, Joaquin Phoenix, and Michael Caine.
-The film premiered at the Telluride Film Festiva and was later named Best Film at the National Board of Review.
+The film premiered at the Telluride Film Festival and was later named Best Film at the National Board of Review.
 Wright was nominated for the Golden Globe Award for Best Screenplay, and the film went on to receive three Academy Award nominations for Best Actor, Best Production Design, and Best Costume Design.